ManiAm/raspi-enviro-watch/README.md

 - Smiley Face Display Behavior: Control the smiley icon shown on the screen.

+Once you finish changing configurations, click on "Save current settings in flash" to make them permanent.

 ### BLE Passive Data Collection

 Installing the custom firmware on the LYWSD03MMC enables passive data collection by broadcasting sensor readings over BLE advertisements without requiring an active connection.
 This reduces power consumption and simplifies data retrieval, as devices can simply listen for advertisement packets to collect temperature, humidity, battery level, and voltage information.
 The data is broadcast using the Environmental Sensing UUID (0x181A) in a custom format, allowing for easy decoding.